Neath, West Glamorgan SA10 6HA

 - Wherever possible you will be asked to leave the building via the rear exit (this may not be possible for all patients depending on mobility as the lane is somewhat uneven in places).
 You may want to arrange to be met or collected at this point but please be aware there are no parking facilities at the rear of the practice.

-- Arrangements for follow up appointments if needed will be made later by telephone.
+- Arrangements for follow up appointments and payments if needed will be made later by telephone.